 East Coast native, Midwest transient, LA resident.
 Have eaten post-Phillies game soft pretzels sold out of shopping carts, can tell you what a lutefisk is, and have cursed the SigAlert.
 I now code.

-I have a BA in English writing and women and gender studies from Hunter College.
-I'm a former University of Virginia Semester at Sea student, and a graduate from Christ University in Bangalore, India.
+I have a BA in English creative writing and women and gender studies from Hunter College.
+I'm a former University of Virginia Semester at Sea student, and also a USAC student from Christ University in Bangalore, India.
 I've traveled to over 45 countries around the globe — from Morocco to Myanmar — and my most recent trip was a two-year stay in the South of India.
 I’m an avid reader of literary fiction, former drama student at A.W.
-Dreyfoos School of the Arts, and a health and culture enthusiast.
+Dreyfoos School of the Arts, and an Instagram enthusiast.

 I am a writer and media producer from New York City.
 I studied Film and Television at NYU.
 I previously worked at Apple as a Technical Specialist, and at NYU as an audio technician.
 I love TV, movies, video games, news-binging, and finding the best tacos in NYC.